 Prioritizing the work according to urgency would really help you with deciding the time you need to spend on each task and it’s also an effective way to decide which tasks require your utmost attention and which ones can be delayed for some time, essentially decluttering the heap of tasks.

 So, without waiting any further, start prioritizing now!
+One useful tip to prioritize what’s important is using the Eisenhower Matrix for decision-making.

-2. Optimize time spent on the social media
+2. Optimize time spent on social media

 Social media addiction is real.
-A survey of 1200 employees from different companies indicated that 18% of the respondents admitted to using the social media 10 times or more during the day.
+A survey of 1200 employees from different companies indicated that 18% of the respondents admitted to using social media 10 times or more during the day.

 If you’re one of those people who consistently spend unnecessarily long hours on social media in the name of ‘getting a break from work’, then my dear friend!
 This is the problem.
 You need to get rid of this habit if you want to increase your output at work.